vinodkd/halo/doc/UserGuide.md

 * Changes to software are modeled as changes to the graph representing the software
 * The process by which software is created, deployed and maintained is itself modeled as a basic workflow.
 * Multilingual software is represented by allowing each node or graph to have its own language (and associated executor)

+## Halo use cases

+Halo can be used to:
+* Enable full-lifecycle representation of all coding artifacts - from design to maintenance and beyond.
+* Enable cross-language code analysis for dependency, quality, etc.
+* Enable building multi-language component-based software.
+* Enable large scale change of software

 ## Disclaimer